 Blast!
-Festival of Photography, Talks & Walks (24 May – 29 June 2019) invited 40 international and local artists, photographers and curators to showcase work, develop projects and collaborate with communities to present stories about everyday life.
+Festival of Photography, Talks & Walks (24 May – 29 June 2019) invited 40 international and local artists, photographers and curators to showcase work, develop projects and collaborate with communities to present stories about every day life.
 With exhibitions, film screenings, events, family friendly activities, performances, talks and walks, Blast! was presented on the streets, the Metro line, in shops, libraries and pubs, on historic buildings and in the community spaces of Sandwell.
-The festival took place over six weeks in each of Sandwell’s six towns: West Bromwich, Tipton, Rowley Regis, Oldbury, Smethwick and Wednesbury; it was free and open to everyone.
+The festival took place over 6 weeks in each of Sandwell’s 6 towns: West Bromwich, Tipton, Rowley Regis, Oldbury, Smethwick and Wednesbury; it was free and open to everyone.
 We presented 34 exhibitions; held 48 events /workshops; and had an audience of 47,370.

 Blast!
-Festival Artists & Curators:
+Festival Artists & Curators

-Anand Chabra, Andrea Fernandes, Andrew Jackson, Annegien van Doorn, Bethany Kane, Billy Dosanjh, Brendan Barry, Brian Homer, Chantal Rens, Czesław Siegieda, Dawinder Bansal, Emma Case, Emma Purshouse, Erik Kessels, Faye Claridge, Graham Peet, David Attie, Inka and Niclas Lindergård, Iona Fergusson, Jan McCullough, Janine Wiedel, Jaskirt Boora, Jennifer Pattison, Jocelyn Allen, John Myers, Jon Tonks, Kate Jackson, Laura Pannack, Liz Hingley, Mahtab Hussain, Mark Murphy, Martin Parr, Niall McDiarmid, Nilupa Yasmin, Robert Clayton, Rob Hewitt, Sound Kitchen, Stephen Burke, The Caravan Gallery, Trevor Pitt, Uzma Mohsin, Vicky Roden.
+Andrea Fernandes, Anneka French, Annegien van Doorn, Billy Dosanjh, Brendan Barry, Brian Homer, Craig Ashley, Chantal Rens, Czesław Siegieda, Dawinder Bansal, Emma Case, Emma Purshouse, Erik Kessels, Graham Peet, David Attie, Inka and Niclas Lindergård, Iona Fergusson, Jan McCullough, Janine Wiedel, Jaskirt Boora, Jennifer Pattison, Jocelyn Allen, John Myers, Jon Tonks, Laura Pannack, Liz Hingley, Mahtab Hussain, Martin Parr, Niall McDiarmid, Robert Clayton, The Caravan Gallery, Uzma Mohsin.

 Blast!
 Festival was funded by Arts Council England and the National Lottery, through their Strategic Funds Ambition for Excellence programme.